 Are you a go-getter?
 Have you ever pondered how to get on a leadership track or higher-level responsibilities?
-If so, you're in luck because our subject matter experts left no stone unturned during our part four series webinar, Orientation, and Performance Best Practices.
-Following, we have included valuable resources and insight on a tiered career plan for success, a SWOT analysis, actions to manage your career proactively, and more.
+If so, you're in luck because our subject matter experts left no stone unturned during our New Job, Now What?
+Part 4: Trust, Unrealistic Workload, Skills Development & Leadership webinar.
+We have included valuable resources and insight on a tiered career plan for success, a SWOT analysis, actions to manage your career proactively, and more.

 - Tiered Career Plan for Success

 A tiered plan traditionally starts with identifying where you want to be in a given year regarding a job title, salary, etc. Using your end goal, say at five years, make a roadmap moving backward for each year you need to get there.
 For example, if you want to be a manager in five years, you know a master's degree is required and must happen by year five.
 As such, your roadmap can include researching in year one, enrollment and attendance by year two, and so on.
 Use this Career Planning Guide to get started.

 So you plan on being in a lead role in three years and a manager in five.
 A vital part of pursuing a leadership track is finding mentors in the position you eventually want to be.
 You can look internally or externally at communities to find formal and informal mentorships.
 Mentorships aside, you can always incorporate informal career interviews with most any individual currently or formally in the given function.
 Questions to ask can include:

 - What were the most valuable skills needed to get there?

 Many individuals miss the benefits of informal career interviews because they feel embarrassed or afraid.
 Don't fret about asking; most people are willing to help, and most managers have their very own five or ten-year plan, which may give you added insight.
 It only takes 10 to 15 minutes to address core questions and can occur while having a simple conversation.